Understanding Plastics Recycling

 Economic, Ecological, and Technical Aspects of Plastic Waste Handling

 2. Auflage.
 Erscheint 10/2020

 This book shows the true and often-underestimated market potential of plastics recycling, with analysis from economic, ecological, and technical perspectives.
 It is aimed at both technical and non-technical readers, including decision makers in material suppliers, plastic product manufacturers, governmental agencies, educators, and anyone with a general interest in plastics recycling.

 Dr.-Ing.
-Natalie Rudolph is Assistant Professor at the University of Wisconsin-Madison College of Engineering.
-She was previously Team Leader at the Fraunhofer Institute ICT, Germany, and Chief Engineer of the Polymer Engineering Center at the University of Wisconsin-Madison.
+Natalie Rudolph is Business Field Manager Polymer at NETZSCH.
+She was previously Director of R&D in Composites at AREVO, Assistant Professor at the University of Wisconsin-Madison College of Engineering, and Team Leader at the Fraunhofer Institute ICT, Germany.

 Raphael Kiesel, M.S. is a researcher at the Fraunhofer Institute for Production Technology, Germany.
 He was previously a Research Assistant at the University of Wisconsin-Madison.

 Chuanchom Aumnate, Ph.D. is a Researcher at the Metallurgy and Materials Science Research Institute, Chulalongkorn University, Thailand.
 She was previously Research Assistant at the University of Wisconsin-Madison.